babynus/projeqtor/branches/V9.2/projeqtor/docs/user/Gui.rst

          Width is in % of the total list width.

-         The minimum width is 1%.
+         The minimum width is 1% and the maximum width is 50%.

-         The maximum width is 50%.
+         You can also position your mouse between two columns and drag to modify the width of the selected column.

          .. note:: **Field Name**